JanSzpara/movie-library/README.md

 # Movie Library Rest Service

 Java SpringBoot RESTful service which maintains a movie library.
 Makes use of Elasticsearch database.
-Before running make sure to install Elasticsearch database with 2.4.0 version and set cluster name as "movie-library".
+Before running make sure to install Elasticsearch database with 2.4.0 version and set cluster name "movie-library".

 # Running Service